pypy/pypy/pypy/doc/stm.rst

   it as a drop-in replacement and multithreaded programs will run on multiple cores.

-* ``pypy-stm`` does not impose any special API to the user, but it provides a new pure Python module called `transactional_memory`_ with features to inspect the state or debug conflicts_ that prevent parallelization.
-This module can also be imported on top of a non-STM PyPy or CPython.
+* ``pypy-stm`` provides (but does not impose) a special API to the user in the pure Python module `transaction`_.
+This module is based on the lower-level module `pypystm`_, but also provides some compatibily with non-STM PyPy's or CPython's.

 * Building on top of the way the GIL is removed, we will talk about `Atomic sections, Transactions, etc.: a better way to write